epfl-ada/ada-2021-project-name/README.md

 ## Research questions
----

 - When did the trend start and from which group of people ?
 - How did the trend spread among the different groups (with respect to occupations , genders and age) and over the years ?
 - Given a trend, can we detect when its major events occurred?

 ## Opportunity for further analysis
----

 Given the scale of this project, we will only be able to respond to a few but major questions.
 Additional interesting research questions include:
 - How did the genral opinion over a trend affect its propagation ?
-- Cann a trend be the consequence of another trend ?
+- Can a trend be the consequence of another trend ?

 ## Dataset
----

 For this project we will primarly use:
 - The Quotebank dataset, which contains over 178 million quotations extracted from 162 million English news articles published between 2008 and 2020.
 - The Wikidata dataset, an open knowledge base of over 90 million data items that acts as the structural data for sites such as Wikipedia, Wikisource and others...